 Having a plan of how you would commit suicide

-If you experience any of these symptoms, it's better to get treatment sooner than later.
+If you have any of these symptoms, it's better to get treatment sooner than later.
 These are warning signs that you definitely need help.

-Get help right away any time you believe you might hurt yourself or someone else.
+Get help right away any time you think you might hurt yourself or someone else.
 Call 800-SUICIDE (800-784-2433) or your local crisis center.
-Or, look in the government pages of your local phone book for the numbers of emergency mental health treatment facilities near you.
-Finally, if you are in an immediate state of crisis, it is best to go to a hospital emergency room for temporary help.
-The emergency department doctors will also be able to tell you where and how to receive additional assistance.
+Or look in the government pages of your local phone book for the numbers of emergency mental health treatment facilities near you.
+Lastly, if you are in an immediate state of crisis, it is best to go to a hospital emergency room for temporary help.
+There, healthcare providers will also be able to tell you where and how to get more help.

-Your health care provider.
-Your health care provider knows you and probably will notice any changes in your mood or personality.
-Your health care provider can also rule out possible physical reasons for your symptoms.
+Your healthcare provider.
+Your healthcare provider knows you and likely will notice any changes in your mood or personality.
+Your healthcare provider can also rule out possible physical reasons for your symptoms.

 Employee assistance programs (EAP).
 If your company has an EAP, ask for a referral to an appropriate provider or treatment program in your community.

 Community mental health centers.
-These organizations provide counseling and other services on a sliding-fee scale, based on your income.
+These organizations give counseling and other services on a sliding-fee scale, based on your income.

 Crisis centers.
-On-site mental health professionals provide immediate evaluation and treatment.
+On-site mental health professionals give immediate evaluation and treatment.